 Like most applications, the system requirements for OctaneRender can be found on the official OTOY website.
 It is part of their FAQ page, though, and while it has good info about compatibility it is outdated in terms of performance recommendations.
 Since their info is outdated, we have taken the time here at Puget Systems to perform our own testing to determine what hardware runs OctaneRender the best.
 Based on this testing, we have come up with our own list of recommendations.

-In the case of OctaneRender, as well as most other GPU-based engines, the CPU does not play a role in the process of rendering scenes.
-However, OTOY does mention in their FAQ that "a fast multi-core CPU will significantly improve the scene loading speed."
-Unfortunately OctaneBench does not include a score for scene load times, but in our experience it is a good idea to have a high clock speed (3GHz+) processor with a couple cores per GPU.
+In OctaneRender, as well as most other GPU-based engines, the CPU does not directly play a role in the process of rendering scenes.
+However, there are calculations that take place in preparation for rendering, between frames in an animation, and the like.
+For example, OTOY mentions in their FAQ that "a fast multi-core CPU will significantly improve the scene loading speed."

 While the exact amount of RAM you need is going to depend on your particular projects, for OctaneRender (and GPU rendering in general) we generally recommend 32GB.
 That should be plenty for rendering even very complex scenes, but our systems do support more for those who need it.
 If you run other software alongside OctaneRender, keep that in mind when selecting how much memory you get.